2020 ANNULAR ECLIPSE OF THE SUN IN OMAN

 Path of the annular eclipse of June 21, 2020 as it goes over Oman.
 The path is only 33 km/ 21 miles wide.

 This solar eclipse tour is our 50th solar eclipse adventure from RING OF FIRE EXPEDITIONS.
-It will feature six days in Oman and will include visits to important sites and the annular (ring) eclipse of the Sun on the morning of December 3, 2020.
-The tour will be led by Paul D. Maley of the NASA Johnson Space Center Astronomical Society in Houston, Texas USA.
+It will feature six days in Oman and will include visits to important sites and the annular (ring) eclipse of the Sun on the morning of June 21, 2020.
+The tour will be led by Paul D. Maley of the NASA Johnson Space Center Astronomical Society in Houston, Texas USA and will be his 76th solar eclipse trip.
 At night, if the sky is clear, there will be opportunities to observe the stars in the desert sky.
 The highlight will be the observation of the “ring eclipse” where the Moon’s diameter will appear to fit entirely inside the disc of the Sun for around 50 seconds if at the center line and 21 to 25 seconds from our hotel site at the north edge.
 Our goal will be to position ourselves at or near the northern edge of the eclipse path where the Baily’s Beads phenomenon will be protracted while annularity will be reduced.
 Depending on visibility we may instead target the center of the eclipse path to capture the ‘bull’s eye effect’.
 The Sun will be about 56 degrees above the eastern horizon and weather chances of seeing the eclipse are about quite good based on averaging past satellite data.

 Temperatures in Oman can reach 44 deg Celsius/111 deg F or even higher during the summer months.
 We will be using air conditioned vans for transport.